searxng/searxng/docs/user/search_syntax.rst

 Search syntax
 =============

-Searx allows you to modify the default categories, engines and search language via the search query.
+SearXNG allows you to modify the default categories, engines and search language via the search query.

 Prefix ``!``